prototypefund/reproducible-website/_events/berlin2017/agenda.md

 *November 2, 2017*

-*   09:45 Opening session (No notes taken in this session)

-    The final day of the Summit opened with the encouragement to focus the last day of the meeting on drafting action plans to be carried out during the following weeks and months.
+*   09:45 Opening session – The final day of the Summit opened with the encouragement to focus the last day of the meeting on drafting action plans to be carried out during the following weeks and months.
 *   10:05 Working sessions V (Session notes start on page 58)
     * Defining terminology: reproducible, bootstrap<span style="background-color:transparent;">pable, reliable – Timothy</span>
     * SOURCE_DATE_EPOCH specification: Overview and improvements needed – Ximin